 Bono likens strengthening willpower to becoming stronger physically.
 “If we can get ourselves to exercise willpower in small, everyday behaviors — maybe we resist the temptation to get the candy bar when we’re in the checkout line at the grocery store — those are the opportunities that allow our self-regulatory strength to grow.”
 The more you practice, the easier it becomes.

 5. Expand your reach

 In midlife, it’s tempting to have all your New Year’s resolutions focused on dealing with home life and empty nest syndrome if your kids have left, says Kristen Carpenter, director of Women’s Behavior Health at The Ohio State University Wexner Medical Center.
 “A better approach is one that enhances multiple areas of your life.
 For example, resolving to live in the moment helps achieve both personal and career goals.”

 A long list of resolutions makes it less likely you’ll be able to do all of them, so order them.
 “If you already feel as if you’re being spread too thin, you likely will not be able to keep multiple New Year’s resolutions,” says Carpenter.
 “To edit your list, first rank your resolutions in order of importance and then keep only the top few.
 This gives you a better chance of meeting your goals.”

 Ask yourself if your resolutions align with your values, says Carpenter.
 “If you’re crafting resolutions that are not in line with your values [e.g., training for a triathlon that takes you away from your family for weeks at a time], reevaluate your list and replace the resolutions with ones that are more cohesive to your overall goals.
 Otherwise you’re setting yourself up to fail.”

-Follow these expert tips to create your best year ever in 2016.
+Follow these expert tips to create your best year ever.